-Fir trees have individual flat needles attached to the stem.
-The needles grow in a spiral on the tip and lay flat, and this kind of display gives fir trees their full look.
-Like our BH Balsam Fir, its shape is bushy and full, which doesn’t leave much room for ornaments and is perfect if you like a less-decorated tree.
+Fir trees have individual flat needles that grow directly off of their smallest stem-like branches.
+The needles grow in a spiral up to the tip of each branch, giving fir trees a robust, lush appearance.
+Like our BH Balsam Fir, the tree’s silhouette is bushy and full, which doesn’t leave much room for ornaments, so a Fir is a perfect choice if you like a less-decorated tree.

 Like fir trees, spruces have single needles connected to the stems.
 However, spruce tree needles are sharp and square-shaped.
 On a real tree, spruce needles easily break apart if you bend them.
-As a whole, spruce trees sport the traditional full Christmas tree shape, thanks to their upturned branches.
+As a whole, spruce trees sport the traditional full Christmas tree shape thanks to their upturned branches, and can typically host slightly more decorations than firs.
 Much like our Vermont White Spruce tree, their strong branches can hold heavier ornaments, so load them up with your biggest ornaments with confidence!

-Unlike the fir and spruce trees, a pine tree has needles that grow in bundles — you can see three to five needles bunched together on a pine tree branch.
-Pine trees have fewer branches, so they tend to look sparse with their upturned branches.
-However, this leaves lots of room to hang ornaments at the back and middle of the branches, allowing you to hang all of your favorite ornaments.
-Try this decorating tip with our Scotch Pine Tree.
+Unlike the fir and spruce trees, a pine tree has needles that grow in bundles – you can typically see three to five needles bunched together on an upturned pine tree branch.
+However, pine trees have fewer branches, so they tend to look a bit more sparse than firs or spruces.
+This also means that pines offer lots of room to hang ornaments at the back and middle of their branches, allowing you to decorate to your heart’s content.
+Our Scotch Pine Tree is a perfect example of this tree structure, and is a great choice for those who love to decorate generously.